OctopusDeploy/docs/src/pages/docs/projects/built-in-step-templates/health-check.md

 ## Maximum number of concurrent health checks

 There is a limit to the number of concurrent health checks possible when running the health check step.
-This ensures that the step doesn't adversely effect the performance of your Octopus Server.
+This ensures that the step doesn't adversely affect the performance of your Octopus Server.

 The number of concurrent health checks will be double the Octopus Server's logical processor count which is a minimum of 2 and will not exceed 32.

 ## Health check for workers

-Whilst the built-in Health check step works for deployment targets, it was not designed for [Workers](/docs/infrastructure/workers).
+Whilst the built-in *Health check* step works for deployment targets, it was not designed for [workers](/docs/infrastructure/workers).

 To check the health of a worker in a deployment or runbook, there is a [Worker - Health check](https://library.octopus.com/step-templates/c6c23c7b-876d-4758-a908-511f066156d7/actiontemplate-worker-health-check) community step template.